runtimeverification/k/k-distribution/k-tutorial/1_basic/06_ints_and_bools/README.md

 ```

 Note the encapsulation of syntax: the `LESSON-06-C-SYNTAX` module contains
-exactly the syntax of our boolean expressions, and no more, whereas any other
+exactly the syntax of our Boolean expressions, and no more, whereas any other
 syntax needed to implement those functaions is in the `LESSON-06-C` module
 instead.